DIY Felt Mushrooms: easy to sew red and white polka dot mushrooms with felt, and cork and wooden spool stems. See how to make your own pattern.

 I wonder if I’ll see any little spring fairies looking for a spring toad stool?

+I love how you can easily make your own pattern for these mushrooms so that they are all slightly different.
 With sweet little felt and wine cork or wooden spool mushrooms, life really is a party!

 You might also like our Mushroom Spring Wreath here.